 Excellent, we hope you’ll like it.
 Don’t be a stranger, and feel free to tell us what you think!
 Instructions on how to make your own, shiny Arduinobot can be found on our Github.

 And for the lazy, there is a ready-baked SD card images available (approx. 900 MB download) too here, although building from source is recommended as the project will continue to evolve over the next few months.
-You’ll need to fix the wifi though, to run headless.
+Don’t forget to do apt-get update and apt-get update, if you’re running a RPi 3 B+ to upgrade the bootloader.
+You’ll also need to fix the wifi though, for it to be discoverable when running headless.
 Those specific instructions are found in this readme

 For usage, the Raspberry Pi is usually called (or calls itself using zeroconf) raspberry.local on your local network, and you call it typically from a browser using